rexxars/html-validator/README.md

 html-validator
 ==============

-PHP client for the Validator.nu API.
+PHP client for the [checker.html5.org](https://checker.html5.org) API.
 Can be configured to use a self-hosted version of the API.

 [![Build Status](https://travis-ci.org/rexxars/html-validator.svg?branch=master)](https://travis-ci.org/rexxars/html-validator)